 End Time: 20:00 UTC Time, 29 September 2019

 Qualification Round Eligibility

 Everyone is welcome to play in the online Qualification Round of RED.
 We have players from around the world and with different life experiences who participate -- not just high school students.
-However, even though the Qualification Round is open, only high school teams from certain global regions of the are eligible to qualify for Finals.
-Please read the next section carefully for further details.
+However, even though the Qualification Round is open, only high school teams from certain global regions are eligible to qualify for Finals.
+Please read the next sections carefully for further details.

 Teams/players may play as much or as little as they want through the Qualification Round.
 For high school students, we recommend dedicating as much time as you have to working through the challenge while still maintaining your normal school and extracurricular schedule.

 General Rules for Qualifying Round & Finals Eligibility